 Students can find out whether their home state is one of those affected by contacting the Admissions Office (914) 606-6735 or firstname.lastname@example.org.

 Westchester Community College prides itself of providing high quality college classes to anyone who applies.
 However, we find ourselves in the unfortunate position of not accepting applications from potential students in the following states due to the requirements of those states:

 Complaint Procedure for out-of-state students

 Westchester Community College strives to resolve any student issues in a fair, expeditious and amicable manner.
 Students residing outside of the State of New York while attending Westchester Community College’s online classes should attempt to resolve a complaint by first contacting the appropriate support department or the academic department that is responsible for the course.
 However, if an issue cannot be resolved internally, you may file a complaint with your state.
-The following link is provided for out-of-state students.
-It is a list of the official complaint resolution bodies for each state and the state’s procedures.
-Click here for the Complaint Process.
+View the Complaint Process PDF, which lists the official complaint resolution bodies for each state and the state’s procedures for out-of-state students.